Mjz86/c_colon/mcc.md

    in C colon,  each string has to have an encoding,

-   the most common encoding is the utf8 encoding, the standard library  should strive to support this encoding and be up to date on the unicode standard.
+   the most common encoding is the utf8 encoding, the standard library  should strive to support this encoding and be up to date on the Unicode standard.

   because of the language safety rules,  we have both thread unsafe string types for single-threaded like strings and we also have thread safe strings,

-   however,  constant strings are different from mutable strings , so , these are specilizations on the common standard basic string type,
+   however,  constant strings are different from mutable strings , so , these are specializations on the common standard basic string type,

    the format includes `std::(m)(z)(u)string` , for the:

    0. m:

-   mutibility, it is not allowed for this string type to use copy on Write on the current buffer of text.
+   mutability , it is not allowed for this string type to use copy on Write on the current buffer of text.

    1. z: